 Project: I am thinking about spreading awareness about my social justice issue through art.
-I want to be ablate put murals or create designs to catch peoples attention on the matter.
+I want to be ablate put murals or create designs to catch people’s attention on the matter.

 Inspiration: I have always loved art and want to be able to use it to my advantage to do something about my social issue and what I think is important to talk about and stand up for.

-Future Plans: I hope to help with getting people to become more knowledgable about the issue.
+Future Plans: I hope to help with getting people to become more knowledgeable about the issue.
 I want to eventually work my way up and improve my project to be able to help people in Domestic Violence situations

 Inspiration: Music Education has been a big impact on my life and I am looking to give back to the community that helped me be who I am today.

-Future Plans: I am looking to develop and produce a project that is beneficial and helpful to the community that I can share as a developmental research that will follow my degree.
-It is my hope that once finished with my research and established into my project that I will be able to turn it all into words and into an undergraduate thesis that I will be able to share with people for a long time.
+Future Plans: I am looking to develop and produce a project that is beneficial and helpful to the community that I can share as developmental research that will follow my degree.
+It is my hope that once finished with my research and established into my project I will be able to turn it all into words and into an undergraduate thesis that I will be able to share with people for a long time.

 Project: My Puksta Project is working to increase access to arts education for low-income youth of color in Denver through providing access to culturally-competent spoken word poetry workshops and performance opportunities.
 This past summer, I applied and was accepted for a board position for the literary arts organization Sacred Voices, which hosts open mics for Black, Indigenous, and youth of color each month.
 I am currently helping them expand their board, host their open mics, and generate a long-term curriculum for BIPoC youth of color to be taught in middle/high schools.

 Inspiration: My personal experience as an alumni of Denver’s youth slam poetry team, Minor Disturbance, inspired me to choose my Puksta project.
 Spoken word has greatly impacted my life, and I feel it is important that students of color are able to engage this art form.